dieulot/instantclick/README.md

 # InstantClick

-InstantClick is a JavaScript library that dramatically speeds up your website, making navigation effectively instant in most cases.
+[InstantClick](http://instantclick.io/) is a JavaScript library that dramatically speeds up your website, making navigation effectively instant in most cases.

 ## Why

 Despite the huge bandwidth increases, websites don’t get much faster.
-This is because the biggest botteneck in loading web pages is latency.
+This is because the biggest botteneck in loading web pages is latency.<sup>1</sup>

 ## How does it work